norpie/dynamics-cli/USAGE.md

-# FetchXML Query Language (FQL) Specification
+# Dynamics CLI Usage Guide

 ## Overview
-FQL is a terse, jq-inspired query language that compiles to FetchXML for Dynamics 365.
-It prioritizes brevity and readability while maintaining full FetchXML capabilities.
+This guide covers the complete usage of `dynamics-cli`, a command-line tool for interacting with Microsoft Dynamics 365.
+The CLI features FQL (FetchXML Query Language), a terse, jq-inspired query language that compiles to FetchXML.
+FQL prioritizes brevity and readability while maintaining full FetchXML capabilities.

 ## Basic Syntax